iamgbsmith/til/office/configure-gpu-acceleration-in-new-teams.md

 Perform the following to disable GPU acceleration on Windows.

-1. Close the Teams application by performing right-click on the Teams icon in the taskbar overflow area and selecting "Quit".
+1. Close the Teams application by right-clicking on the Teams icon in the taskbar overflow area and selecting "Quit".
 2. Open `desktop-config.json` in C:\Users\\{username}\AppData\Roaming\Microsoft\Teams\ using a text editor.
 3. Find the entry for `disableGpu` and change the value to `true`
 4. Save the `desktop-config.json` file.